 Visitors' night at camp is Friday evening.
 At that time, parents may wish to bring a picnic supper to enjoy with their son and friends.
 The highlight of the evening's activities is the campfire program and the Order of the Arrow ceremony.
-Visitors should not plan to arrive at Camp Sidney Dew before 4:00 p.m., as Scouts will be involved in camp-wide activities until then, and will need time to take a shower and change clothes.
+Visitors should not plan to arrive at Camp Sidney Dew before 4:00 p.m., as Scouts will be involved in camp-wide activities until then and will need time to take a shower and change clothes.
 The ceremony will last until approximately 9:30p.m., So visitors should plan to leave shortly after that so Scouts and leaders can get a good night's sleep.
 Bring a good flashlight to light you way around camp after dark.
+The Friday Campfire and OA ceremony are important to the camping experience; therefore, parents are encouraged to not check youth out to go home early.

 In the event of inclement weather, the campfire and tap-out ceremony will be moved to the Dining Hall.
 Vehicles are not allowed into camp on Friday evenings.
 If desired, visitors may eat in the Dining Hall on Friday evening.
 The cost for the meal is \$5 regardless of age.
 Visitors may purchase tickets for their meal as they enter the Dining Hall on Friday evening.
-In addition, they should notify their Scout's unit leader prior to their visit who will make arrangements with the Administration for camp.
+In addition, they should notify their Scout's unit leader prior to their visit, who will make arrangements with the Administration for camp.
 Visitors at any time other than Friday should make prior arrangements with the Camp Director.
 There are no facilities at Camp Sidney Dew to allow visitors to stay overnight.
 Any adults staying overnight must be BSA-registered adult leaders and have completed Youth Protection.